In Reproduction I Hope

 SCAN PRINT BURN REPEAT

-Through this cycle of erosion and reproduction, the work blurs the line between preservation and transformation.
-It asks whether repetition can move beyond erasure or commodification to become a method of reimagining collective memory.
-The artifact shifts between remembrance and reinvention, carrying both the weight of history and the flexibility of what might have been.
-By revealing the fractures of the present, the work poses a quiet provocation: if histories can be reproduced, can they also be reimagined?
+At the core of the work is an iterative process of 3D scanning, digital distortion, and repeated printing in clay and Nubian sandstone — materials deeply tied to the region's archaeological and cultural identity.
+Through this cycle of erosion and reproduction, the work blurs the line between preservation and transformation, asking whether repetition can move beyond erasure to become a method of reimagining collective memory.
+The artifact carries both the weight of history and the flexibility of what might have been — posing a quiet provocation: if histories can be reproduced, can they also be reimagined?